llllmatinllll/Python_Libraries/Pygame/README.md

-For run the games we should first install the pygame library
+For run the games we should first install the pygame library by the following command
 ```bash
 pip install pygame
 ```